-The consolidated financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") issued and outstanding as of March 31, 2022.
-The consolidated financial statements have been prepared on a historical cost basis except for certain financial instruments, warrants and stock-based compensation which have been measured at fair value.
+The consolidated financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") issued and outstanding as of March 31, 2023.
+The consolidated financial statements have been prepared on a historical cost basis except for certain financial instruments.
 The consolidated financial statements are presented in Canadian dollars, which is the parent's functional currency.